Peripheral Vision: Bell Labs, the S-C 4020, and the Origins of Computer Art (Platform Studies)

 - Our enlarged and enhanced product pictures may differ slightly from the original products.
 Also, read product reviews and ratings before buying.

-- We take 30% advance of the total value and the remaining payment is done at the time of delivery.
+- We require a 30% advance on the final price, and the remaining balance is payable at the time of delivery.

-- We are assuming you have read our terms and conditions and agreed with them.
+- We are assuming you have read our terms & conditions and agreed with them.

 Product Detail